confluentinc/librdkafka/CONTRIBUTING.md

 sign that you're not very anxious to get your patch accepted and we tend to simply drop such changes.

-When you adjust your pull requests after review, please squashthe commits so that we can review the full updated version more easily.
+When you adjust your pull requests after review, please squash the commits so that we can review the full updated version more easily and keep history cleaner.

 For example:

     # Interactive rebase to let you squash/fixup commits